oroinc/documentation/commerce/frontstore_guide/orders/index.rst

 After you submit an order, it is available in the Order History, where you can review the ordered items, billing and shipping information.

-The following guide focuses on the Order History section of the OroCommerce front store.
+The following guide focuses on the Order History section of the OroCommerce storefront.

 .. contents:: :local:
    :depth: 3